pscharfe/Predicting-Coup-Outcomes-in-R/README.md

 * Begins by constructing new variables, e.g., decades, season
 * Exploratory data analysis with correlations and visualizations
 * Two R scripts were created using only the Cline Center coup dataset to predict the following outcomes:
- ** The success or failure of attempted coups
+ - The success or failure of attempted coups
- ** The violence or lack thereof of attempted coups
+ - The violence or lack thereof of attempted coups
 * One additional R script was created to predict these outcomes:
- ** Coup occurence based on country-by-country economic indicators over time **  ** Coup violence and coup success, as in the first two scripts, using both economic data and coup features
+ - Coup occurence based on country-by-country economic indicators over time
+ - Violence and success/failure, as in the first two scripts, using both economic data and coup features
-* Numerous machine learning algorithms were used to model these outcomes ** Logistic regression
+* Numerous machine learning algorithms were used to model these outcomes
+ - Logistic regression
- ** Stepwise forward selection of features for logistic regression ** Naive Bayes classification
+ - Stepwise forward selection of features for logistic regression
+ - Naive Bayes classification
- ** Decision trees classification
+ - Decision trees classification
- ** Random Forest ensemble learning
+ - Random Forest ensemble learning
 * The correlation matrix for the success of coups is visualized as follows:
 <img src="Success_Corrs.jpeg" width="500">